Most people think using an exhaust fan will remove steam.

 This will allow the bathroom to fully clear.

 Upon arrival back, grab the items mentioned yesterday.

 For safety, please wear disposable gloves.

 Then use anti bacterial wipes, wiping down the surfaces, including taps/faucet/s & outer side of vanity, discard.

 Grab a blue cloth & wipe over, removing residue.
 Then grab a microfibre and remove streaks, this should shine them.

-Next, if you have a bath, grab an antibacterial wipe & wipe the taps/faucet/s, then wipe over the bath.
-Continue until completely wiped over, use as many wipes as needed.
-Grab blue wipes, wipe those surfaces, microfibre, same.
+Next, if you have a bath, spray the bath with an environmentally friendly product, then grab a scrubbing brush and scrub the bath, then the taps/faucet/s, grab the wipes and wipe over the bath.
+Continue until completely wiped over.
+Grab microfibre, same.

 Grab spray mop, place a red microfibre pad.
 In the water bottle, 3/4 fill with clean, filtered water, then fill with disinfectant.
 Place in holder, then mop bathroom.

 W/C: Grab toilet brush & clean inside.
 Then pour some cleaner in bowl.
 Then use an antibacterial wipe, wipe top of seat, then cistern, under seat, outside of bowl.